Restricted volumes on K\"ahler manifolds: Technical lemmas

 In this section we prove some technical results, which will be used in the proofs of the main theorems.
 First of all, we note the following (cf. \cite[Corollary 4.6]{CL} in the algebraic case): \begin{lem} If $\mu:\ti{X}\to X$ is a surjective holomorphic map between compact K\"ahler manifolds and $[\alpha]$ is a big class on $X$, then

-\end{lem} \begin{proof} Let $T$ be a closed positive current in the class $[\alpha]$ with minimal singularities, so by definition $E_{nn}(\alpha)=\{x\in X\ |\ \nu(T,x)>0\}$.
-Thanks to \cite[Proposition 1.12]{BEGZ}, $\mu^*T$ has minimal singularities in the class $[\mu^*\alpha]$, so $E_{nn}(\mu^*\alpha)=\{x\in \ti{X}\ |\ \nu(\mu^*T,x)>0\}$.
+\end{lem} \begin{proof} Let $T$ be a closed positive current in the class $[\alpha]$ with minimal singularities, so by definition $E_{\rm nn}(\alpha)=\{x\in X\ |\ \nu(T,x)>0\}$.
+Thanks to \cite[Proposition 1.12]{BEGZ}, $\mu^*T$ has minimal singularities in the class $[\mu^*\alpha]$, so $E_{\rm nn}(\mu^*\alpha)=\{x\in \ti{X}\ |\ \nu(\mu^*T,x)>0\}$.
 A result of Favre \cite{Fa} and Kiselman \cite{Ki} implies that $\nu(\mu^*T,x)>0$ iff $\nu(T,\mu(x))>0$, and the result follows. \end{proof}

-The next result that we will need is the bimeromorphic invariance of the numerical restricted volume, which is analogous to \cite[Lemma 2.4]{ELMNP} in the algebraic case: \begin{lem} Let $\mu:\ti{X}\to X$ be a modification between compact K\"ahler manifolds, which is a composition of blowups with smooth centers, and let $V\subset X$ be a $k$-dimensional irreducible subvariety not contained in $\mu(\mathrm{Exc}(\mu))$, so that if $\ti{V}$ is its proper transform then $\mu|_{\ti{V}}:\ti{V}\to V$ is a modification.
+The next result that we will need is the bimeromorphic invariance of the numerical restricted volume, which is analogous to \cite[Lemma 2.4]{ELMNP} in the algebraic case: \begin{lem} Let $\mu:\ti{X}\to X$ be a modification between compact K\"ahler manifolds, which is a composition of blowups with smooth centers, and let $V\subset X$ be a $k$-dimensional irreducible subvariety not contained in $\mu(\mathrm{Exc}(\mu))$, so that its proper transform $\ti{V}$ is well-defined and $\mu|_{\ti{V}}:\ti{V}\to V$ is a modification.
 If $[\alpha]$ is a big $(1,1)$ class on $X$ then

-\end{lem} \begin{proof} If $V\subset E_{nn}(\alpha)$ then by definition $\langle\alpha^k\rangle_{X|V}=0$.
-Since $E_{nn}(\mu^*\alpha)=\mu^{-1}(E_{nn}(\alpha))$ by Lemma \ref{nonnef}, we see that $\ti{V}\subset E_{nn}(\mu^*\alpha)$ and so $\langle\mu^*\alpha^k\rangle_{\ti{X}|\ti{V}}=0$ too.
-So we assume that $V\not\subset E_{nn}(\alpha)$, so that
+\end{lem} \begin{proof} If $V\subset E_{\rm nn}(\alpha)$ then by definition $\langle\alpha^k\rangle_{X|V}=0$.
+Since $E_{\rm nn}(\mu^*\alpha)=\mu^{-1}(E_{\rm nn}(\alpha))$ by Lemma \ref{nonnef}, we see that $\ti{V}\subset E_{\rm nn}(\mu^*\alpha)$ and so $\langle\mu^*\alpha^k\rangle_{\ti{X}|\ti{V}}=0$ too.
+So we assume that $V\not\subset E_{\rm nn}(\alpha)$, so that

 If $T$ is any such current, then $\mu^*T\in [\mu^*\alpha]$ has analytic singularities which don't contain $\ti{V}$, and satisfies $\mu^*T\geq -\ve\mu^*\omega$.
 Fix $\ti{\omega}$ a K\"ahler metric on $\ti{X}$.
 Then $\mu^*\omega\leq C\ti{\omega}$ for some constant $C$, and so $\mu^*T\geq -\ve C\ti{\omega}$.
 Since $\mu|_{\ti{V}}:\ti{V}\to V$ is a modification we have